 Refer to our guides if you are reporting an AE:

 How to report

 To report serious AEs, companies are to complete the Council for International Organisations of Medical Sciences (CIOMS) I form and send it to HSA via one of the following methods:

 When to report

-You should report the AEs as soon as you are made aware of it and adhere to the reporting timelines below.
-The initial report of an adverse event should contain as much detail as available, but should not be delayed for the sake of gathering more information.
+You should report the serious AEs as soon as you are made aware of them and adhere to the reporting timelines below.
+The initial report of a serious AE should contain as much detail as available but should not be delayed for the sake of gathering more information.

 The clock for reporting starts as soon as any personnel in your company, including sales representatives, are made aware of the serious AE.
-If there is uncertainty about whether the serious adverse event is reportable, you should still submit a report within the time frame stated.
+If there is uncertainty about whether the serious AE is reportable, you should still submit a report within the time frame stated.